 12.9 Student Services

 Should a student encounter a personal problem that interferes with his or her ability to complete coursework, this institution will provide assistance in identifying appropriate professional assistance in the student's local community.
 For more information contact the Office of Student Success and Distance Education.

 12.10 Placement Services

-Career advising is provided by the Faculty of Student Advisor and Director of Student Success.
+Career advising is provided by the Faculty.
 Students are advised on career pathways and potential employment opportunities.
 In addition, faculty can provide additional career advising to the student.

 12.11 Student Housing

 This institution does not operate dormitories or other housing facilities.
 This institution does not provide assistance, nor does it have any responsibility to assist students in finding housing.
 Housing in the immediate area is available in two-story walkup and garden apartments.